-When You Purchase Real Estate, You Are Transferring Title - Called "The Closing"- Lancaster Attorney Harry N. Konst, Esq.
+When You Purchase or Sell Your Real Estate, You Are Transferring Title - Called "The Closing"- New York Attorney Harry N. Konst, Esq.

 Property rights and ownership are two most coveted rights.
 The transfer of real property in New York State from one owner to another is designed to bring order, and it is described as "delivering good title" to the purchaser.

 When you buy a new home, you want to make sure that the seller has satisfied all their obligations, such as paying off the mortgage and all tax liens, so as to deliver "clear title."
 Clear title means that there are no outstanding claims against the property when the title transfers to you.